Interpolative separable density fitting on adaptive real space grids: Numerical results

 We next examine the convergence of the ISDF-approximated ERI tensor $V_{ijkl}$ with the ISDF rank $R$.
 Since we expect the numerical rank of the pair density matrix $\rho_{ij}(\mathbf{r})$ to scale as $R = \mathcal{O}(N)$, we define the proportionality factor $\alpha = R/N$, the ratio of the number of auxiliary basis functions to the number of single-particle basis functions.
 In practice, the ISDF error is controlled by either varying the ID rank $R$ or the ID error tolerance (using a rank-revealing algorithm), but we report $\alpha$ as a measure of the efficiency of the ISDF approximation in compressing the pair densities.

 In Fig.~\ref{fig:isdf_octree}, for the same system as above, we plot the maximum error in $V_{ijkl}$ as a function of $\alpha$ for different values of the adaptive grid tolerance $\varepsilon$.
+Reference values of $V_{ijkl}$ are computed analytically using \texttt{PySCF}.
 We observe exponential convergence of the ISDF error with respect to $\alpha$ (equivalently, $R$, since $N$ is fixed), plateauing at a value determined by $\varepsilon$.
-Reference values of $V_{ijkl}$ are computed analytically with \texttt{PySCF}, which is possible due to the use of GTOs.
+This indicates that $\varepsilon$ controls the accuracy of the THC-ERI approximation, and we recommend selecting it as such in practice.